airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 The minimum is .... -->

-## 4 What's involved?
+## 5 What's involved?

 #### 4.1 Minimum requirements

-To partner with AirPair and be listed as a sponsor of our competition, you must provide at least one $500 cash prize to be paid to the author whose post about your technology has the `highest community ratings` multiplied by `number of social shares`.
+To be listed as a sponsor, you must provide at least one $500 cash prize for the author whose post about your technology has the `highest community ratings` multiplied by `number of social shares`.

-We also expect you to introduce us to 5-10 people in your community who are candiates to write great posts about your technology.

-#### 4.2 Getting more mileage
+#### 4.2 Collaborating for more mileage

-We have a schedule and a set of activies that will help us to stimulate participation from your community, from basics like tweeting, to more elaborate strategies.
+We have a schedule and a set of activies that will stimulate participation from your community.
+Things from tweeting, to more warm introductions to people you already know.
 If you're interested, we'd love to chat and share more.

-## 5 We're interested, what's next?
+## 6 We're interested, what's next?

 Please email [team@airpair.com](team@airpair.com) to set up a call.
 We will clarify any questions you have and send a sponsorship package with all the details.
 Excited to have you on board!